monofy-org/monofy-ai/README.md

-# Note: Happy New Year!
-This README is a work in progress as of 1/7/23
+# Note: This README is a work in progress as of 1/15/23

 # monofy-ai
  Simple and multifaceted API for AI